temporalio/documentation/docs-src/strongly-typed-errors/bad-continue-as-new-attributes.md

   - strongly-typed
 ---

-This error indicates that there are unset attributes for `ContinueAsNew`.
+This error indicates that the Workflow Task failed to validate on a `ContinueAsNew attribute.
+The attribute could also be unset.